Paul Washington: Career

-Career as social and religious advocate
+Social and religious advocate

 During his 25 years at the Advocate, he was recognized as one of the key leaders of the Black Power movement.
 When there was nowhere else for gatherings to be held, Washington would allow them to meet at the Advocate.
 He hosted the third National Conference on Black Power in 1968, attended by thousands of delegates from across the U.S. Two years later he hosted the Convention of the Black Panther Party.
 Huey Newton was one of the speakers.
 In 1971, the Church of the Advocate was the site for the rally to raise money for the Angela Davis Defense Fund.

 The 1970s also marked Washington's increasing involvement in another area of inequality, the role of women in the Episcopal Church.
 At the Church of the Advocate on July 29, 1974, Washington participated in the irregular ceremony in which the first eleven women were ordained into the priesthood in this denomination, as the Philadelphia Eleven.
 The ordination sermon was, however, delivered by a layman, Charles V. Willie who, at the time, was Vice President of the House of Deputies of the Episcopal Church.
 The ordination proved highly controversial as many members of the Episcopal Church were reluctant to acknowledge the priesthood of women.
 Washington was formally admonished by the bishop of Pennsylvania, Lyman Ogilvy, for allowing the Church of the Advocate to be used as the venue for the ordination, and the validity of the ordination itself was disputed.
 Meeting in emergency session in Chicago, the House of Bishops of the Episcopal Church invalidated the ordination by a vote of 128 to 9 because the four officiating bishops had "not fulfilled constitutional and canonical requirements".
 This event marked a new era for both the Episcopal Church and the Church of the Advocate.
 Ultimately, in 1977, the Episcopal church did make rules changes to accept women priests.

 In 1989, Washington delivered the principal address at the consecration in Boston, Massachusetts, of the Reverend Barbara C. Harris, a protege of Washington's, as the first female Episcopal bishop.

 During the Iran hostage crisis, at the request of former U.S. Attorney General Ramsey Clark, Washington was one of ten Americans who participated in a June 1980 international peace conference entitled "Crimes of America" in Iran.
 The group's trip was in conscious defiance of a ban on travel to Iran and exposed each delegate to fines of up to $50,000 and imprisonment for up to 10 years.
 There were calls across the country for investigation and prosecution of the delegates.